 Let's Get Personal

-It may seem like a big undertaking, but by observing, understanding, and investing in the behavior of your customers, you can help to ensure that they'll stay customers.
-So start getting personal -- and building loyalty.
+It may seem like a big undertaking, but by observing, understanding, and investing in the behavior of your customers, you can help to make sure that they'll stay customers.
+So start getting personal — and keep growing.